Medal of Honor: Airborne: Development

 Development of Airborne started in late 2004 when the game designers wanted a new game that would "really revolutionize the Medal of Honor scene".
 The idea of a paratrooper-based gameplay came up and as such a free-roaming environment was needed, which became the key focus of the game.
 Each mission starts with a jump and the developers wanted to make the experience as nonlinear as possible, with no starting points and as such the scenario unfolding in a different way each time, as opposed to previous World War II FPS games where there is a set starting and end point.

 The lead designer was Rex Dickson, and the executive producer was Patrick Gilmore, who previously worked on Medal of Honor: Allied Assault.
 The development team even had an actual historical advisor, who is an enthusiast on the Airborne forces and weapons of World War II, attempting to ensure historical accuracy and authenticity.
 Each sound was recorded from hundreds of real World War II-era artifacts including real weapons, tanks, and one of the last remaining airworthy C-47s.

 Originally, the game was going to include pathfinder missions done by soldier Eddie LaPointe that would include more stealth.
 They would come before Travers' drop.
 This was later cut as EA wanted to simplify the action and focus on large scale fights with Travers instead.
 EA signed partnership with Jeep to feature drivable vehicles in the game.
 This was taken out of the final version as well, because levels were made with cramped spaces and short roads and alleys, so there was no room left to drive.

 Airborne was developed in close consultation with the Medal of Honor community, via forums and summits.
 Certain community leaders who run Airborne fan-sites were invited to a multiplayer preview summit in July 2007, and many problems were identified that would hamper the game's popularity within the MOH community, the most important ones being lack of a dedicated server and issues with mouse lag and low frame rate.
 As a result of the summit, the most critical issues were able to be fixed in time for the game's release, and the other issues in time for the first patch.

 A single-player demo was released on August 23, 2007, featuring the first half of Operation Husky.

 Game engine

-Airborne uses a heavily modified Unreal 3 engine.
+Airborne uses a heavily modified version of the Unreal Engine 3 engine.
 The game's core development was started with EA's acquired Renderware engine, but it made the switch to the Unreal 3 engine in early 2006 which delayed the game by over a year.
 The engine was specifically designed for DirectX 9 and 10 PCs, PlayStation 3 and the Xbox 360, and supports many rendering techniques utilized within the graphics capabilities of Airborne, including HDRR, per-pixel lighting and dynamic shadows.